someparty/someparty/source/articles/2019-07-07-moody-stables.html.markdown

 [Cam Fraser](http://camfraser.bandcamp.com) shows up in this newsletter quite a bit, being both the bassist for Toronto art-punks [Luge](https://hugeluge.bandcamp.com) and the guitarist/vocalist for the low-fi alt-country act [Hobby](https://hobbytoronto.bandcamp.com/).
 He recently recorded and released a new solo set, a six-song collection titled *Sew*.
 You can find it at Bandcamp now.

-This is the second recent EP from Fraser, with the singer/songwriter's contemplative *All The World's A Dream* surfacing back in January of this year.
+This is the second recent EP from Fraser, with the singer-songwriter's contemplative *All The World's A Dream* surfacing back in January of this year.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=59969086/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://camfraser.bandcamp.com/album/sew">Sew by Cam Fraser</a></iframe>